Cast care: Do's and don'ts

 Casts are custom-made to fit and support injured limbs.
 There are two main types of casts:

 - Plaster casts.
 Plaster casts are easier to mold for some uses than are fiberglass casts.
-Also, plaster casts are typically less expensive than fiberglass casts.
+Plaster casts are also generally less expensive.

 What can be done to reduce swelling?